mozilla/kitsune/docs/searchchapter.rst

     post_content__match             1

-Elastic Search is built on top of Lucene so the `Lucene documentation on scoring
+Elasticsearch is built on top of Lucene so the `Lucene documentation on scoring
 <http://lucene.apache.org/core/old_versioned_docs/versions/3_5_0/scoring.html>`_
 covers how a document is scored in regards to the search query and its